 Why is Plastic Packaging A Problem?

-Around 80% of the packaging is thrown away after only one use.
+Around 80% of packaging is thrown away after only one use.
 That's a pretty small value considering the length of time it will stick around polluting the earth.

 TIPS TO CUT DOWN ON PLASTIC PACKAGING

 Biodegradable packaging is becoming a popular option for companies looking to reduce their environmental impact.
 Biodegradable packaging means that once disposed of, the packaging will break down on its own after a short period of time.
 Compostable packaging is also a great way to divert waste from landfills and transform the packaging into nutrient-based soil.
 Lush is a great example of a company that limits its packaging and uses creative alternatives to plastic packaging.